Karre Mastanamma

 Karre Mastanamma (10 April 1911 – 3 December 2018) was an Indian centenarian who became a popular chef on YouTube with millions of followers.
 At the time of her death in 2018, she had 2 million followers on YouTube.
 Despite having little knowledge of technology and only a basic education in rural Andhra Pradesh in southern India, Mastanamma, filmed by her grandson, became an Internet sensation following her first recording making a Baingan bharta (aubergine curry) in 2016.
-At the time of her death, she was the oldest YouTuber in the world.
+She died in Gudiwada, her native village near Tenali in Guntur district on 3 December 2018.